Branding during M&A: Four steps to brand implementation

 If you are dealing with a global rebrand that is not confidential, the reporting can easily be used as part of your marketing efforts.
 A powerful social media campaign could be a demonstration of the Mexican wave that your rebrand has created across the globe.

-Be sure to capture photos and video and so that you can successfully tell your brand story.
+Be sure to capture photos and videos so that you can successfully tell your brand story.

 Statistics are also useful in marketing terms.
 Track key metrics such as: